dissyulina/cookle-cookbook/README.md

 <br />

 ### **2. Scope Plane**
 Based on the mapping in the Strategy Plane, a scope was defined for the site with room for future improvements.
 * **Functional Requirements**
    The users will be able to:
    - Sign up and log in to the site by providing username and password.
    - View and Edit their profile (option to change username, email address, and/or user image).
    - Delete their account
    - Upload a recipe
    - Edit their own recipe
    - Delete their own recipe
    - View all recipes on the site
    - Search for recipes
    - Save favorite recipes to cookbook
    - Remove a previously saved recipes from cookbook
    - View the cookbook that is filled with their own recipes and their saved favorite recipes
    - Like a recipe
    - Remove a like
    - Write a review on a recipe
    - Edit their own review
    - Delete their own review
    - Print a recipe page
    - Share a recipe page

    The admin/ site owners will be able to:
    - Have all functionalities as a user does
    - Add a category of recipes
    - Edit a category
    - Delete a category
    - Delete any recipes listed on the site (if needed)
    - Delete any offensive reviews on the site (if needed)
-   - Delete any user (if needed)

 <br/>

 * **Non functional requirements**
    - The users will be able to invite friends to join the site by providing the email address.
 As the site is a community based recipe sharing, the number of members are very important to hopefully add more data (in this instance, recipes) to the site.
+   - The users will be able to send a message to the Admin/ site owners via contact form.
    - The users will be able to navigate easily and intuitively throughout the site, able to log in and log out at every page the users currently at.
 <br/>